-- After 24 hours of the curing or polymer concrete overlay, it is ready to take acid stains (chemical stains).
+- After 24 hours of the curing of polymer concrete overlay Skraffino, it is ready to accept acid stains (chemical stains).

 - Spray the acid stain, Patinaetch at the rate of 250ft2/gal.
 Allow it to react for with the lime in the concrete for at least 2-3 hours.
 Follow the standard process of cleaning off the residue.
 Pay particular attention to cleaning the residue and neutralizing the surface with ammonia.

 - Allow the surface to dry for at least 24 hours, before sealing it with one coat of water based epoxy, Perdure E32 and one coat of water based polyurethane, Perdure U46.

 - You can watch the complete installation process on this page - https://www.duraamen.com/video-gallery/how-install-concrete-overlays-microtoppings-skimcoats